 We are real people with our own families and even though we are a Corporate entity we still have real family values.
 We believe in doing business ethically, add value and genuinely care about our clients, their projects and how we can assist them to make their lives easier & better.
 It’s a cornerstone of who and what GAST stands for.
 We have a few motto’s that we live by at GAST and we remind ourselves of them on a daily basis:

 GAST would not be where it is today without the support of our Customers, the GAST Staff and our communities.
 We are thankful and humble of our achievements and what the future holds for GAST.

-GAST is attempting to break the barriers in how we do business, we are trying to get back to a time where business could be done on a handshake and their is mutual respect and trust between the parties.
+GAST is attempting to break the barriers in how we do business, we are trying to get back to a time where business could be done on a handshake and there is mutual respect and trust between the parties.
 However business principals like that are long forgotten, the norm now is 1000 pages long contractual documents being amended on a daily basis in an attempt to mitigate and manage potential risk.
-Which is probably not a bad thing, however imagine how great would it be if it was done an a handshake and everyone stuck to their agreements and personal ethics, morals and something as trust should not have to be doubted.
+Which is probably not a bad thing, however imagine how great it would be if it was done on a handshake and everyone stuck to their agreements and personal ethics, morals and something like trust should not have to be doubted.

 In closing, GAST might not be the ideal company, actually far from it, but we are trying to make a difference not only in our industry but worldwide.
 We will support you as much as you support us, we want to challenge the norm of doing business whilst maintaining those values and ensuring we care about our clients, our employees and our communities.
 We want to be part of your family, will you be part of ours?